 We're picky about our modules to ensure our customers are happy with their arrays.

-The right wire is key to installed system efficiency.
+The correct wire is key to installed system efficiency.

-All wire installed by CES is typically 2 sizes larger than required by the National Electrical Code ensureing our customers will have highly efficent installations.
+All wire installed by CES is typically 2 sizes larger than required by the National Electrical Code ensuring our customers will have highly efficient installations.